-Beet Stir fry / Beetroot Poriyal is a classic South Indian side dish recipe.
+Beet Stir fry is a classic South Indian side dish recipe.
 It's a savory dish made with chopped beet, shredded coconut, and mustard seeds.
 A simple everyday home-cooked menu perfect for any weekday lunch or dinner.

 It is the summer season with a lot of fresh, shiny vegetables you can see plenty in the market and in your backyard.
 Make these vibrant vegetables every day and have a wholesome meal.
-Now you know the reason to make this Beetroot poriyal recipe South Indian stir fry today.
-This is always one of our most favorite side dishes.
+Now you know the reason to make this Beet stir fry today.
+This is always one of our most favorite side dishes like this radish sambar.

 We cook the vegetables in water by covering with the lid.
 The idea is not to lose the nutrients of the veggies.
 The cooking oil is added in this recipe just to give a glaze to the vegetables.

 And finally, we garnish with grated coconut.
 Adding fresh coconut is always advisable, but frozen coconut or the designated coconut would also work fine.
 Here in the United States, getting good coconut is tougher.
-So I always cook with the frozen shredded coconut available in the Indian stores.
-They are good and I have no complaints about it.
+So I always cook with the frozen shredded coconut available in the Indian stores, which also helps for making beans poriyal, cabbage poriyal.

 I love sharing tasty and also healthy recipes that I make in my kitchen.
 Others also looking for the same high nutrient and fewer calorie dishes.
 And I know that is what the entire world is searching for.
 This kind of healthy dish is perfect to serve us and for our whole family.

 Beetroot has a sweet taste.
 But this recipe neutralizes it with the coconut.
-But still, this is the wonderful balance of taste.
+But still, this is a wonderful balance of taste.

 I am not obsessed with the sweet tooth and I do not like to have sweet and sweet related dishes.
-So, by this time you may know the reason why I like this Beetroot poriyal recipe South Indian stir fry the most.
-This is my family’s favorite because these are delicious and easy to make.
+So, by this time you may know the reason why I like this Beetroot stir fry the most.
+This is my family’s favorite because these are delicious and easy to make same as potato stir fry.

 I used to stock vegetables for the whole week.
-I generally get them all from my Indian store.
-And the choices of vegetables are limited here.
-Around 6 different vegetables, I buy all the time.
-Though the available vegetable is Limited.
 And the real challenge is to make my family feel that they eat varieties of food every day.
-This is possible only by the following lot many different recipes.
+This is possible only by following a lot many different recipes.

 He loves this so much as I always tell him that this is one of the most healthy dishes that he could eat.
-So he also started developing fascination towards Beetroot poriyal recipe South Indian stir-fry.
+So he also started developing a fascination towards Beetroot poriyal recipe, a South Indian stir-fry.

-If you are looking for to make a savory side dish like hot Andhra style stir-fry recipe, you may add chili powder or broken red chili.
-This will not only increase the heat of the dish but also give a distinct flavor to the Beetroot poriyal recipe South Indian stir-fry.
+If you are looking to make a savory side dish like a hot Andhra style stir-fry recipe, you may add chili powder or broken red chili.
+This will not only increase the heat of the dish but also give a distinct flavor to the South Indian style stir-fry.

 You may cut the beetroot in any shape you want but I prefer to have it done in small dices.
 Which is easier to chew.
 And not only that every small dice would be coated well with the spices.